Skip to main content

 How education leaders can prepare for policy priorities

-A more inclusive SEND-focused system
+SEND reform and a more inclusive system

 Strengthening behaviour, attendance and school culture

-The Government’s White Paper also places renewed emphasis on behaviour expectations and improving attendance nationally.
-Clearer standards for pupil behaviour and stronger parental responsibility are expected to play an important role in supporting consistent school cultures.
+Clearer national expectations for pupil behaviour and stronger parental responsibility measures are expected to support more consistent school cultures.

 Strong trusts and a more coherent school system

-EPM Connect provides integrated workforce data and analytics, helping leaders understand trends in absence, turnover, workforce demographics and staffing capacity.
-Access to clear, real-time insights enables leaders to plan more effectively and make informed decisions about workforce development and organisational resilience.
+EPM Connect provides integrated workforce data and analytics that help leaders understand trends in absence, turnover, and staffing capacity, to support more informed workforce planning decisions.

 What happens next?